 Make Father's Day an altruistic event when you seek out a volunteer opportunity to do together.
 If he's got a favorite charity, reach out and see if they have any events you can volunteer at around Father's Day.
 Other great charities to check out are Habitat for Humanity and Big Brothers Big Sisters of America.

-Go to a park.
+22. Go to a park.

-Host a family game night.
+23. Host a family game night.

-Set up a scavenger hunt.
+24. Set up a scavenger hunt.

 If you've purchased or made a gift for your favorite guy this Father's Day, don't just give it to him and call it a day.
 Instead, set up a scavenger hunt and make him search for his present.
 You can make it as easy or as hard as you'd like; either way, he'll love the thought and effort you put into his day.

-Play laser tag.
+25. Play laser tag.

-Let dad be a kid again when you take him for an afternoon of laser tag this Father's Day.
+Let Dad be a kid again when you take him for an afternoon of laser tag this Father's Day.
 It's a great way to have a blast together while he leaves the burdens of everyday life behind.

-Enjoy an afternoon of paintball.
+26. Enjoy an afternoon of paintball.

-Go to an arcade.
+27. Go to an arcade.

-Visit a historic site.
+28. Visit a historic site.

 Grab a pitcher of beer and some fried food and knock down some pins this Father's Day!
-Whether it's just you and dad or the whole family, going bowling provides plenty of bonding time.
+Whether it's just you and Dad or the whole family, going bowling provides plenty of bonding time.

-Go to the gym.
+30. Go to the gym.

-If dad’s passionate about working out, make Father's Day all about him and head to his favorite workout spot together.
+If Dad's passionate about working out, then guarantee him the best Father's Day ever by heading to his favorite workout spot together.
 Maybe he's impartial to weightlifting, or perhaps he prefers his weekly karate class.